 Ways to Use the Spanish Alphabet Cards

-2. Print two sets of the cards and play memory.
-Say the letter sound out loud when you turn the card over.
+- Print two sets of the cards and play memory.
+Say the Spanish pronouciation out loud when you turn the card over.

-6. Hang the cards at eye-level and practice the sounds each day.
+- Hang the cards at eye-level and practice the Spanish alphabet pronounciation each day.

-1. Sing through the alphabet while pointing to the letters
+- Sing through the Spanish alphabet while pointing to the letters

-3. Place on the wall at eye level and practice the sounds each day.
+- Place on the wall at eye level and practice the Spanish alphabet pronunciation each day.

 These are print and go, but if you want to make them more durable I recommend laminating them.
 (Another option would be to print them on a heavy cardstock.)